headsetapp/headset-electron/CONTRIBUTING.md

 To submit a pull request:
 - create a feature branch locally and commit all your changes to it
 - run all the relevant tests (linter and general), fix any issues
-- push them to a feature branch on your fork - if you do `git push origin <branch-name>` GitHub will automatically create a new branch for you
+- push them to a feature branch on your fork - if you do `git push origin <branch-name>`.
+  GitHub will automatically create a new branch for you
 - go to your GitHub fork, switch to the feature branch and submit a pull request to the main repository